Most financial aid will pay directly to your student bill; however, there are steps you need to take to make sure the

 The Financial Aid Office disburses aid every Monday and Wednesday evening.
 The first disbursement for the semester typically runs the first week of classes.
 The Cashiers Office will post financial aid to student bills the following morning and any remaining funds for eligible students are issued in the form of a refund later that day.
 The first refunds of the semester are not released until the first day of classes.

 Based on the type of aid you are receiving, there are different conditions that must be met in order for your aid to disburse to your student account.
-Regardless of the type of aid, all students must meet the following conditions:
+All students must meet the following conditions:

 First-time borrowers in the Federal Direct Stafford Loan program must complete the first-time borrower requirements in order for their loans to disburse.
 These requirements are to ensure that students understand their rights and responsibilities when borrowing federal loan funds.
 Parents who are first-time borrowers in the Federal Direct PLUS Loan program must also sign a master promissory note.
 Students and parents will be notified by email or letter on loan requirements they must complete.

 Grants will automatically credit to your account through the disbursement process.
 Students must be enrolled at least half time and must be maintaining Satisfactory Academic Progress.